LPD-EPFL/ASCYLIB/README.md

 * Related Publications:
   * *Optimistic Concurrency with OPTIK*,
     Rachid Guerraoui, Vasileios Trigonakis (alphabetical order),
-  PPoPP '16 *(to appear)*
+  PPoPP 2016 *(to appear)*
   * *Asynchronized Concurrency: The Secret to Scaling Concurrent Search Data Structures*,
   Tudor David, Rachid Guerraoui, Vasileios Trigonakis (alphabetical order),
-  ASPLOS '15
+  ASPLOS 2015

 BST-TK is a new lock-based BST, introduced in ASCYLIB.
 Additionally, CLHT is a new hash hash table, introduced in ASCYLIB.
 We provide lock-free and lock-based variants of CLHT as a separate repository (https://github.com/LPD-EPFL/CLHT).
-Details of the algorithms and a proofs/sketches of correctness can be found in the following technical report: https://infoscience.epfl.ch/record/203822
+Details of the algorithms and proofs/sketches of correctness can be found in the following technical report: https://infoscience.epfl.ch/record/203822

 We have developed the following algorithms using OPTIK:
   1. A simple array map (in `src/hashtable-map_optik`).